| | Anyone who has watched the evening news pictures

 those whose lives depend upon their equipment working properly,

+every time.
 While most ACOGs are of four power

 magnification, which can greatly increase the hit potential of